prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **Key Features:**
 - ✅ Managed via "Manage Advisory Classes" dialog (Actions menu)
 - ✅ One row per teacher-grade-section combination
-- ✅ Active advisories (Status = "Active") are tracked for current assignments
+- ✅ Active advisories (Status = "Active") are tracked for current subjects
 - ✅ Inactive advisories (Status = "Inactive") are preserved for history
 - ✅ Sheet is auto-created when first advisory is added
 - ✅ Complete audit trail with creation/modification dates and user tracking
 - ✅ Modified date updates when advisory is reactivated or deleted
-- ✅ Separate from subject teaching assignments (ASSIGNMENTS sheet)
+- ✅ Separate from subject teaching subjects (SUBJECTS sheet)
 - ✅ Simplified structure - no school year field, relies on status for management

 **One-to-One Rules:**